Last Updated on June 26, 2022

 Flamingo Beach Aruba is one of the most popular places to visit in Aruba and for good reason!
 This is a rare and special experience where you can walk with flamingos, feed the flamingos, and get perfect up-close photos of these beautiful birds.
 We spend a full day at Renaissance Island and Flamingo Beach, testing everything to make sure that you have all the information and a complete guide to have the perfect day at Flamingo Beach Aruba.

-Disclaimer: We received complimentary access to Renaissance Island and Flamingo Beach Aruba.
+Disclaimer: We received complimentary access to Renaissance Island and Flamingo Beach Aruba to visit the famous Aruba pink flamingos!
 All opinions are our own.
 Please note that some of the links in the below article are affiliate links, and at no additional cost to you, we earn a commission if you make a purchase.
 Click here for the full disclosure statement.
 Thank you for supporting the businesses that support us!